 While the percentage of Fitness Equipment sold online has been increasing steadily year over year since Q1 2019, the last three quarters have seen significant growth.
 In fact, 69 percent of all Fitness Equipment was purchased online in Q4 2020, up from 56 percent a year ago in Q4 2019.
 Perhaps unsurprisingly, Amazon has grown significantly in unit share for the last 4 quarters and currently wins 31 percent of the total market.
 Amazon’s unit share growth is not reflected in its dollar share.

 When isolating just online sales, Amazon is not showing such significant growth in unit share and is losing share in online dollar share.
 This is a strong indication that as shoppers are shifting to purchasing online overall, they are not averse to looking at traditional brick-and-mortar retailers’ online offerings.

 While the necessity of staying home probably has played an important role in this shift, availability of products also played a role.
 “Product Selection” has seen a significant increase as a reason that consumers choose to buy from specific retailers.
 Additionally, the number of consumers who reported that they shopped three or more stores has significantly increased year over year (9.4 percent in R4Q Q4 2020 vs 7.9 percent the prior R4Q).

 As noted before, online unit shares had been increasing since Q1 of 2019.
-Additionally, 72 percent of Exercise Equipment buyers have Amazon Prime memberships, which could also be continuing to nudge buyers towards making online purchases.
+Additionally, 72 percent of Fitness Equipment buyers have Amazon Prime memberships, which could also be continuing to nudge buyers towards making online purchases.